bahadley/learning-akka/ch2/akkademy-db-client/README.md

 unexplained problems.

-If **message delivery failures** occur, verify the correctness of the `remote.netty` settings in the server's `application.conf` file and the hard-coded remote address specified in `AkkademyClientSpec.scala`.
+If **message delivery failures** occur, verify the correctness of the `remote.netty` settings in the server's `application.conf` file and the hard-coded remote address value in `AkkademyClientSpec.scala`.
-The hard-coded address should match the server's `remote.netty` settings.
+The latter should match the server's `remote.netty` settings.

 Akka automatically configures the client to use a different subnet than the server's when both run on the same host.
-This avoids conflicts if both listen on the same port in the same subnet.
+This avoids conflicts that would occur if both listened on the same port on the same subnet.
 Consider adding an explicit remote setting to the client's `application.conf` file if messages are not being delivered.
 For example:

 ```
   ...